SaiPavanKiran/PasswordManager/README.md

     - Provide a detailed description of your changes and submit the pull request.

 ### Download APK
 For users who prefer not to build the project from source, an APK file is provided for direct download and installation.
-You can find the APK file in the `releases` section of the GitHub repository.
+You can find the APK file in the `app/outputs/apk/debug/app-debug.apk` folder.

+### Future Enhancements
+- **Biometric Authentication Setting:** A future release will include a feature that allows users to enable or disable biometric authentication within the app settings.

 ### Contact Information
 For any questions or support, please contact: